-Hialeah hospital worker killed in hit-and-run
+Hialeah Hospital worker killed in hit-and-run

 “Everybody knows he’s going to say something good,” said Fernandez.

-To make matters worse, news of Gil’s death came on his grandmother’s 79th birthday, and now the only present she wants is justice for her grandson.
+To make matters worse, news of Gil’s death came on his grandmother’s 79th birthday.
+Now the only present she wants is justice for her grandson.

 The family has created a GoFundMe page to cover his funeral expenses, if you would like to donate, click here.